Day Trip: Hebden Bridge

 Lastly, if you are an explorer Hebden Bridge offers majestic hikes through nature.
 I have personally walked along the river all the way back to Manchester!
 Time flies when you have good company.
 If you wish however you can walk back to Todmorden and get the train back to Manchester.

 When it was suggested I visit Hebden Bridge I was quite hesitant at first, but its vibes drag me back every now and then in order to escape the tempos of the city of Manchester.
 Give Hebden Bridge a try and see for yourself!

 - Read Next

 - 3 Manchester museums you NEED to visit What's around Birley?
-Exploring Outside of Manchester: Blackpool What is a Course Rep and why become one?
-5 things to do when you have settled in Daisy Bank Halls: From a Daisy Bank Veteran 10 fun things to do in Manchester Got a job interview?
+Exploring Outside of Manchester: Blackpool The best places to eat in MCR 5 things to do when you have settled in Daisy Bank Halls: From a Daisy Bank Veteran What is a Course Rep and why become one?
+10 fun things to do in Manchester Got a job interview?
 Student nights in Manchester